 In the last years of her life, Nell lived in Pall Mall, which takes its name from a French game, paille-maille (also known as palla a maglio), mentioned as early as the reign of James I, who recommended the game for his eldest son, Prince Henry.
 The game was similar to croquet, involving a “wooden hammer set to the end of a long staff to strike a boule with”.
 Pall Mall was allegedly constructed by Charles II especially for the playing of this game.

-3 thoughts on “Actresses, oranges, and paille-maille”
+3 responses to “Actresses, oranges, and paille-maille”